hyperboria/docs/en/cjdns/anatomy.md

   - The `--nobg` switch is equivalent to setting `"noBackground": 1` in `cjdroute.conf`.
   - If we omit `--nobg`, we will see a bit of log output from cjdns' starting up.
 Then the process will exit and cjdns will continue to run in the background.
 2. The Angel process
-  - Child of process 1
+  - Child of the process we started
   - If we omit `--nobg`, it will get re-parented to pid 1 (usually `init`.)
   - Reponsible for system integration -- bind sockets, create TUN interface, etc.
 3. The Core process